Description

 Should I choose this stamp or the large 200 × 20 cm Atlas plank stamp?

-The Fox tree-ring stamp gives an organic, non-repeating wood-grain read that suits feature panels, reveals, and projects where natural variation is wanted.
-The Atlas 200 × 20 cm silicone stamp gives a long-board plank read that suits large facades where speed of coverage and architectural board-style aesthetics matter.
-Many projects use both — the plank for main elevations, the Fox for details and corners where the long format won't fit.
+The Fox tree-ring stamp gives an organic, non-repeating wood-grain read suited to feature panels, reveals, and projects where natural variation is wanted.
+The Atlas 200 × 20 cm stamp gives a long-board plank read suited to large facades where speed of coverage and architectural board-style aesthetics matter.
+Many projects use both — the plank for main elevations, the Fox for details and corners where the long format will not fit.

 Which renders is the stamp compatible with?

-The stamp works with any wet decorative render or plaster at 1–3 mm wet-coat thickness that's still within its open window.
-That includes Atlas Cermit WN mineral render, Atlas Silkon BA silicone concrete-effect render, CT60 Visage acrylic render, and other Fox Dekorator decorative plasters.
+The stamp works with any wet decorative render or plaster at 1–3 mm wet-coat thickness that is still within its open window, including Atlas Cermit WN mineral render, Atlas Silkon BA silicone concrete-effect render, CT60 Visage acrylic render, and other Fox Dekorator decorative plasters.
 Acrylic renders typically have the longest open window; mineral and silicone require closer attention to touch-tacky timing.